TheRedElement/RecipeDatabase/recipes/PakrikaGeschnetzeltes.md

     1. add chopped **pepper**
     1. add cut **chicken** breasts to roast alongside
         1. season with **salt**, **pepper**, **pepper-powder**
+        1. it could be that you have to take part of the vegetables out at first to make everything fit
     1. once roasted add **cream**
     1. if sauce not viscous enough
         1. add **parmesan**/**flour**